Buying A Used iPhone? Read This First

-If any of these tests fail, you probably don’t want the phone.
+If any of these tests fail, you probably don’t want to purchase the iPhone.
 If the problem seems minor however, it could be a chance to barter for a lower price if you think it’s something you can live with.
 Use your best judgment.

-Apart from all the checks listed above, there are some red flags that you should look out for.
+Apart from all the checks listed above, there are some red flags that you should look out for while buying a used iPhone.
 If you run into any of these, take them as a sign that meeting with the seller may not be worth your time, and might actually be dangerous.

 - The seller is overly eager to set up a meet with you, or the price is unbelievably low

 - They say they’re out of town, and want to send you the phone after you pay them online

 - The phone is being sold “Brand New in Box” – it’s probably stolen or artificially packaged so you can’t test it

 - The seller can’t answer all of your questions about the phone because they’re “selling it for a friend”

 - They won’t let you set the meet-up spot

 If at any point you feel that you are being rushed into closing the deal, or you are picking up any weird vibes at all, trust your instincts.
 There are a lot of used phones out there.
 Don’t settle for buying a used iPhone unless you feel 100% comfortable with your purchase.